 Volume 20 Issue 11 November 1970

 The leader of the British Communist party, in reminiscence, described 1919 as ‘a period of golden opportunities’ that were lost by left-wing disarray.
 By David Mitchell.

-In the centenary year of the Declaration of Independence, a close and bitter election was fought, in the shadows of scandal and fraudulence.
+In the centenary year of the Declaration of Independence, a deeply troubled American Republic went to the polls to elect a new president.
+A close and bitter election followed, fought in the shadow of scandal and fraud.

 S.G.F.
 Brandon marked the nineteenth centenary of the fall of the Holy City.

 Colin Davies assesses the ancient Greek whose philosophy seemed to have banished certainty forever.
 In Socrates' midst, there flourished a new humanism in which man saw himself as the denizen of an indifferent universe